Colombia United to SOUTHCOM through Military Advisor

 Diálogo: How important is it for Colombia to take part in SOUTHCOM’s PNMA program?

-Colonel Héctor Iván Macías, Partner Nation Military Advisor for SOUTHCOM: The PNMA helps us maintain bonds of friendship [and] cooperation, and exchange experiences between both countries.
+Colonel Héctor Iván Macías, Partner Nations Military Advisor at SOUTHCOM: The PNMA helps us maintain bonds of friendship [and] cooperation, and exchange experiences between both countries.
 We have developed work plans that address efforts to contribute to regional security and the fight against transnational crime, enabling us to advance in the exchange of good practices and improve interoperability through bilateral exercises and training.

 It’s important to highlight that for Colombia the fight against transnational crime is a shared responsibility.
 Due to the country’s accumulated experience in the fight against narcotrafficking, organized crime, and counterinsurgency, we have received security cooperation requests from the different armies of the region, and with SOUTHCOM’s support, we designed a regional security cooperation plan to build capabilities in Central America and the Caribbean.